nikita0527/techfolios.github.io/userguide.md

 ### 7.3 Locating image files

-In the Molly Maluhia portfolio, I create a directory called images/ that holds all the image files.
-Then, every project and essay can refer to an image through a relative link (i.e. `src="../images/the-image.png"`).
+In the Molly Maluhia portfolio, a top-level images/ directory holds all the image files.
+Every project and essay can thus refer to an image through a relative link (i.e. `src="../images/the-image.png"`).
 This is not mandatory; you can put images whereever you want, but I find an images/ directory to be helpful for organization.

 ### 7.4 Format video